 What’s more, this is not just an initiative that happens during new software development.
 There are ongoing efforts to ensure that the software we have already released—the software you’re using today—continues working well in our fast-paced tech environments years after it was first created.
 When a new update comes out for an operating system or database, a new browser version is released, or new graphics drivers are made available, we want to make sure that ArcGIS Pro continues working, that ArcGIS Enterprise continues to connect to your database, that your new browser renders your complex 3D scene correctly, and that your new ruggedized Linux laptop runs that custom-build ArcGIS Runtime application just as well as previous–generation devices.

 Today’s IT environments change much more rapidly than those 10 years ago.
-Like clockwork, you can depend on a new update patch for Windows 10 and Windows Server every second Tuesday of every month.
+Like clockwork, Windows 11 and Windows Server 2022 are top of mind.
+Likewise, patches for Windows 10 and previous versions of Windows Server are typically expected on every second Tuesday of each month.
 Each day can bring with it patches for your Linux servers.
 Even browsers update on a regular four-to-eight-week cycle with a myriad of continuous changes to the APIs that web apps rely on for advanced features.

 Esri’s commitment to you in this regard is codified in the Product Lifecycle Policy and is a big part of the value of being a member of the ArcGIS user community.